ciaranmccullough/ciaranmccullough/README.md

 Specialising in JavaScript, React and Node.js

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working with ...
-- Gatsby project w/ Wordpress API
-- Open Source project building RESTful API
+- Next Js
-- Building UI components w/ React
+- React

 Check out my Portfolio for some of my work: https://ciaranmccullough.github.io/